-Situated on Regent Street, a stone's throw from Piccadilly in the heart of London, Café Royal stands in a league of its own.
-The recently reopened hotel has an illustrious and colorful history as one of the most renowned meeting places in London, frequented throughout the ages by everyone from Oscar Wilde to Lady Diana.
+Situated on Regent Street a stone's throw from Piccadilly in the heart of London, Hotel Café Royal stands in a league of its own, with an illustrious and colorful 150+-year history as one of the most renowned meeting places in London, frequented throughout the ages by everyone from Oscar Wilde and Winston Churchill to Lady Diana and David Bowie.
+While the city outside couldn't be more pulsing, the hotel within is a serene oasis of sophistication and elegance, the look is a mix of French opulence (in the Oscar Wilde Lounge and in original ceilings and bannisters throughout the public spaces), Milanese minimalism (the rooms and suites), and Japanese Zen (Akasha spa).

 What's On Site

-My in-room breakfast was a feast of scrambled eggs, fruits, juices, and teas served on an elegantly laid table with a copy of The New York Times, which I hadn't seen in print since leaving Los Angeles two years ago.
-One evening, dinner started with alcohol-free cocktails in the fabulous and stylish Green Room and continued with a light dinner of delicious smoked salmon, gluten-free bread, and salad in The Café.
+Should the specter of other people seem too daunting, especially at daybreak, there's always room service.
+My in-room breakfast was a feast of scrambled eggs, fruits, juices, and teas served on an elegantly laid table with a copy of The New York Times, which I hadn't seen in print since leaving Los Angeles two years ago

 In the Room

 Designed by architect David Chipperfield, the hotel has 160 gorgeous rooms situated off sleek hallways.
-Many have amazing views over bustling Piccadilly Circus and Regent Street and include all sorts of luxuries like toiletries from Floris, Britain's oldest perfume house, and complimentary Nespresso.
+Many have amazing views over bustling Piccadilly Circus and Regent Street and include all sorts of luxuries like toiletries from Diptique and complimentary Nespresso.

 My room was generously sized, with a sophisticated combined living room and bedroom that was larger than most of the apartments I have lived in.
 It had a beautiful sitting area, a large entrance hall, and the most amazing view over central London.
 The bathroom had a vast bath and a television behind the mirror.